 Java is known to be one of the most popular programming languages of our times.
 It is a general-purpose computer programming language, and it has received popularity for being object oriented, concurrent and class based.
 The language has been in existence for over 2 decades, but its compelling characteristics and continuous evolution have kept it current.
 Enum, Generics, Autoboxing and others are some of the few groundbreaking changes that have come about in this platform over time.
 No wonder; many experts believe that Java is one of the best programming languages ever created.

-People, new to the field of development, tend to be confused about which language to specialize in.
+People, new to the field of software development, tend to be confused about which programming language to specialize in.
 If one had to go by the popularity of a programming language, Java would certainly be the front-runner.
 However, Java also outscores other languages in terms of job opportunities for new programmers.
 That justifies the increasing number of young java programmers who want to learn this language.

 Where is Java used?

 So, what is Java generally used for?
 Oracle suggests that over 3 billion apps, devices and websites run Java.
 That is a massive number, and tells us that there must be some highly useful and relevant application of Java as a programming language.
 Here are some of the most common applications of Java programming language: